AaronWinziers/TaggingFixer/README.md

 The script also outputs the document IDs of all effected documents, allowing for manual checking of the data.

 The affected tags should be checked in the final data to confirm that no errors arose as a result of the combining of the tags.
+This also allows for the opportunity to remove the '###' from the data and any other errors that may occur.

 ### Common resulting error
 A common error that appears is the following: